fluencelabs/cli/docs/commands/README.md

                                                    fluence project or there is no default key, will use user's default key -u, --update                                     Update your previous deployment
-      --[no-]auto-match                            Toggle automatic matching.
-Auto-matching is turned on by default --dial-timeout=<milliseconds>                [default: 15000] Timeout for Fluence js-client to connect to relay peer
+      --dial-timeout=<milliseconds>                [default: 15000] Timeout for Fluence js-client to connect to relay peer
       --env=<dar | kras | stage | local | custom>  Fluence Environment to use when running the command